openpermissions/offer-generator/README.md

 A React Component that allows you to construct ODRL licence offers in json-ld format.

 ## Using the Offer Generator
-The Offer Generator module provides two main components to help with offer building: OfferGenerator and JsonLDViewer.
 A full example can be found in the [example](https://github.com/openpermissions/offer-generator/tree/master/example) directory.

 ### Install